-The Illicit Tobacco Partnership and this website is led by public health and tobacco control experts in the North East by Fresh and is part of broader strategies to reduce smoking prevalence, protect communities from tobacco-related harm, and stop children from starting in the first place.
+The Illicit Tobacco Partnership and this website is led by Fresh, the comprehensive tobacco control programme based in the North East of England along with national tobacco control partners ASH and UKCTAS.
+The Partnership is part of broader strategies to reduce smoking prevalence, protect communities from tobacco-related harm, and stop children from starting in the first place.

 In 2007, health and enforcement partners gathered in the North of England for a summit on tackling the illicit tobacco trade which led to the launch of the North of England Tackling Illicit Tobacco for Better Health programme in 2009.
-The Illicit Tobacco Partnership was subsequently formed in 2016 by the two founding members of the North of England programme.
+The Illicit Tobacco Partnership was subsequently formed in 2016.

-Since this partnership was formed, local councils in Yorkshire and the Humber have been working together with West Yorkshire Joint Services to launch an evidence-based illegal tobacco programme, supported by Fresh and Healthier Futures, to reduce supply and demand.
-A number of local authorities in London are also collaborating on tackling illicit tobacco.
+Since this partnership was formed, local councils in Yorkshire and the Humber have been working together and with Fresh to deliver evidence-based activity to address the illegal tobacco trade.
+A number of local authorities in London and other areas are also collaborating on tackling illicit tobacco.

 Our programmes recognise that all tobacco – legal and illegal – is harmful.
-Tobacco, and the smoke it generates when it’s burning, contains over 4,000 chemicals including over 70 known to cause cancer, heart disease, chronic obstructive pulmonary disease and many other conditions.
+Tobacco, and the smoke it generates when burnt, contains over 5,000 chemicals including over 70 known to cause cancer, heart disease, chronic obstructive pulmonary disease and many other conditions.
 Smoking causes one in five adult deaths over the age of 35, and kills one in two smokers in our communities.